-If you are over 5’11” you will have problems with dips and upright rows using the regular dips bars, Lebert does offer a higher set of bars which are 31″ in height ideal for people taller than 5’11” they are aptly named the Lebert Fitness Equalizer XL
+If you are over 5’11” you will have problems with dips and upright rows using the regular dip bars, Lebert does offer a higher set of bars which are 31″ in height ideal for people taller than 5’11” they are aptly named the Lebert Fitness Equalizer XL

 Most users have mentioned how stable the Equalizer bars are, the wide stabilizing feet should keep the bars very stable when in use.

-I have noticed the taller bars (XL) use the same width feet as the regular, this may cause issues, I would have hoped to of seen wider feet for the taller version of the equalizer bars.
+I have noticed the taller bars (XL) use the same width feet as the regular, this may cause issues, I would have hoped to have seen wider feet for the taller version of the equalizer bars.

 Note – Always best to use the equipment on flat surfaces.

-Super easy to assemble, its a case of a few screws to fit the feet to the bars, shouldn’t take longer than 5 minutes.
+Super easy to assemble, it’s a case of a few screws to fit the feet to the bars, shouldn’t take longer than 5 minutes.